1Birdo/BotnetGoV2/README.md

 > 🚫[  **API server / Usage**  ]   If you are look for the API section please check the bottom of the 'Readme.md'

+To connect to this you Will need either Openssl or ncat, Alternative Tools can be used.
+OpenSSL is more prefered as i use that more to connect / test, then ncat.
+Due to its how it Communicates Securely.
 ---

 ## ✨ Key Capabilities